"

 • The subject pronoun is also placed before the verb for emphasis as shown above.

 See the following album cover by Genius.
-Write what you think each title is in Spanish, if it were not in the acento caribeño.
+Write what you think each of the following 4 title songs would be in Spanish, if they were not written in the acento caribeño.

 Album cover of Bad Bunny with Spanish in the acento caribeño